Alex Len: College career

 Len was recruited by then Maryland assistant basketball coach, Scott Spinelli.
 He was the recipient of an athletic scholarship from the University of Maryland coach Gary Williams, but Williams resigned after the 2010–11 season.
 Mark Turgeon was hired to take his place.
 While Williams began recruiting Len, it was Turgeon and Spinelli who eventually lured him to Maryland.
-Len underachieved in his freshman year, averaging 6 points, 5.5 rebounds, and 2.2 blocks per game, but showed lottery pick potential after serving a ten game suspension at the beginning of the year due to NCAA amateurism issues resulting from his play with BC Dnipro Dnipropetrovsk, a European club team from his home nation.
+Len underachieved in his freshman year, averaging 6 points, 5.5 rebounds, and 2.2 blocks per game, but showed lottery pick potential after serving a ten game suspension at the beginning of the year due to NCAA amateurism issues resulting from his play with BC Dnipro, a European club team from his home nation.

 Len opened his sophomore season on November 9, 2012, against the reigning champion Kentucky Wildcats, led by ESPN's #1 player of the 2012 recruiting class, Nerlens Noel.
 The game was played at the brand-new Barclays Center in Brooklyn.
 Len overpowered Noel throughout the entire game, scoring 23 points with 12 rebounds and 4 blocks, while holding Noel to just four points, although Kentucky won the game 72–69.
 Following the game, there was talk that Len could potentially be a top 5 pick in the upcoming draft.
 On January 16, 2013, Len scored 10 points, including a game-winning shot with 0.9 seconds in the game, upsetting #14 North Carolina State with a 52–50 win.
 On February 16, 2013, Len played a role in Maryland's 83–81 victory over the top ranked Duke Blue Devils.
 Len put up 19 points, 9 rebounds and 3 blocks, while holding Duke star senior Mason Plumlee to four points.
 He went on to average 11.9 points per game in 38 total games that season.

 On April 14, 2013, Len decided to declare for the 2013 NBA draft.
 He was projected to land in the lottery, with some experts projecting Len as the #1 overall pick.
 On May 3, 2013, Len ended up getting surgery on his left ankle that resulted in him being out for several months, ultimately causing him to sit out from the 2013 NBA Summer League.